particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="Particle.connect"}}

 `Particle.connect()` connects the device to the Cloud.
-This will automatically activate the {{network-type}} connection and attempt to connect to the Particle cloud if the device is not already connected to the cloud.
+This will automatically activate the network connection and attempt to connect to the Particle cloud if the device is not already connected to the cloud.

 ```cpp
 void setup() {}